-James Henry Anstey, a member of the Castle Cary Ansteys, was born in 1894 in Birkenhead to parents William John Anstey and Ellen Owen.
-He grew up in Slough, living at 83 The Crescent, Slough in the 1901 Census, and by the time of the 1911 Census he was still living with his family, at 115 Regina Road, Norwood, working as a printer’s boy.
+James Henry Anstey, known as Jim, a member of the Castle Cary Ansteys, was born in 1894 in Birkenhead to parents William John Anstey and Ellen Owen.
+He grew up in Slough, attending Featherstone Road School and living at 83 The Crescent, Slough in the 1901 Census, and by the time of the 1911 Census he was still living with his family, at 115 Regina Road, Norwood, working as a printer’s boy.

-At some point fairly early in World War One, James signed up for active service.
-We do not have his Service Records, but we know that he enlisted in Southall, and that he was first posted to the Middlesex Regiment (Service Number: 4404).
-At some point he was then transferred to the 1/13th Battalion (Kensington) London Regiment as a Private (Service Number: 6396).
+In the early months of World War One, on 15 March 1915 in Southall, Jim signed up for active service – at this time he was working for Messrs.
+H. G. Sanders and Sons, metallic tube makers in Southall.
+We do not have his Service Records, but we know that he was first posted to the Middlesex Regiment (Service Number: 4404).
+In around July 1916 he was transferred to the 1/13th Battalion (Kensington) London Regiment as a Private (Service Number: 6396) and headed to the Western Front trenches in Somme.

 Three years after his death, on 10 October 1919, his family placed the following in the ‘Uxbridge & W. Drayton Gazette‘ – “In Memorium: Anstey – In loving memory of Private James Henry Anstey, the only son and brother of Mr and Mrs W. J. Anstey of 115 Regina Road Southall who was killed by a sniper in France October 8 1916… Never forgotten by his father, mother and sisters“